Nancysstays/Nancysstays.github.io/option-calculator/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
 ```

 This `README.md` file now includes snippets from the source code to provide a detailed explanation of the UI/UX and functionalities.
 Let me know if you'd like to add anything else!